 Note: Students may not take Advanced Placement Macroeconomics, Advanced Placement Microeconomics or Economics concurrently.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 AP exam fee is \$94 per exam.
+The 2019-2020 exam fee was \$94 per exam.
 There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.